IanSkelskey/evergit/README.md

-# evg-commit
+# Evergit

-A CLI tool for writing commit messages for the Evergreen ILS project.
+An AI git helper for the Evergreen ILS project.